AmyKeedwell/2-Milestone-Project-Memory-Bay/README.md

     * iPhone 6/7/8 Plus (portrait: 414x736 & landscape: 736x414)
     * iPad (portrait: 768x1024 & landscape: 1024x768)
     * iPad Pro (portrait: 1024x1366 & landscape: 1366x1024)

+* **Responsive Design Testing with Family and Friends** I sent my GitHub Pages link to family and friends to test and provide feedback.

+    * Samsung S9 - Sent myself my GitHub Pages link and checked functionality, I found no problems playing on andriod, game and all links functional and displayed on a single non-scrolling page.
+(I did find when holding the phone sideways, it only displays one row of cards at a time, this was expected but does make the game unplayable in this format)

+    * Samsung S10 - same as the above.

+    * iPad -  Sent my family the link, they reported that the game did not function as expected, this is due to a known bug described in section below.

+    * Google Chrome - The game works flawlessly on google chrome as designed and tested in this browser.

+    * Internet Explorer - I found that the game does not function in IX.
+The start game button does not seem to function so the board remains locked meaning that the game cannot be played (I have been unable to reach a conclusion as to why this is and unfortunately not enough time to attemp to fix this!)

+* **Game Functionality** Thoroughly tested the dynamics of the game while building it to make sure all aspects work correctly.

+    * Tested that the gameboard will remain locked until the user initiates the game by clicking the 'Start Game' button.

+    * Tested that the timer will only start counting down once the 'Start Game' button is clicked.

+    * Tested that the player can only click two cards at a time, the third card will react to the fact its clicked but will not flip around.

+    * Tested that if the player fails to match all of the cards before the countdown ends, they recieve a pop-up saying 'You ran out of time' with an option to play again.

+    * Tested that if a player succeeds in matching all cards before the countdown ends, they recieve a pop-up saying 'You Won' with an option to play again.

+    * Tested that when the back button is pressed, it successfully takes the user back to the home page.

 * **Peer Code Review** Posted my code in the peer-code-review section on slack for fellow students to test and give any feeback and constructive criticism.
     * Added styling to make the text in my Start Game button flash to make it more prominant as advised did't stand out enough and players tried to start playing the game while the gameboard was still locked.